Harry E. Claiborne: Trial and conviction

-Notes: D = Democrat; R = Republican

 Impeachment legacy

 The historical importance of the Claiborne case came not in the debate over his guilt or innocence, which had been decided in a court of law, but in the procedural precedents set in the impeachment trial, particularly in the first use of the Senate trial committee authorised in 1935.

 After the conviction, citing this use of a Senate trial committee instead of the entire Senate, Oscar Goodman said, "Harry Claiborne is no longer the fight.
 The fight is whether the Constitution is worth the paper it's written on.
 It is a fragile document.
 Today it was bruised if not broken."
 Goodman also went on to accuse several Senators of not properly reviewing the committee transcripts.

 Life after impeachment

 Claiborne was allowed to begin practicing law again in Nevada in 1987, in a decision by the Nevada Supreme Court that implicitly questioned the federal prosecution.
 His attorney was future Las Vegas Mayor Oscar Goodman.
 Despite his tax conviction and removal from the bench, Claiborne remained respected in the Las Vegas legal community.

 Claiborne was diagnosed with prostate cancer in 1990 and it later spread to his groin and spine.
 He had a heart attack in 1991.
 He treated his cancer with a combination of radiation and herbs he took three times daily.
 By 2003, the cancer returned to his liver, he was in considerable pain, and he had progressing Alzheimer's disease.
-On January 19, 2004, he committed suicide in Las Vegas apparently due to his health battles.
+On January 19, 2004, he killed himself in Las Vegas apparently due to his health battles.
 His wife, Norma Ries, said they and their 22-year-old grandson, Aaron, were in the house watching American Idol "and laughing about the people who couldn't sing.
 Harry said his back was hurting and he wanted to go into the den to sit down.
 Two minutes later my grandson and I heard a gunshot.
 He was in so much pain, but didn't want to go to the hospital.
 He was in the hospital in June, and he told me he never wanted to go back there again."